ben-jacobson/Remora-STM32F4xx-PIO/README.md

     - Octopus - I don't have one of these boards, but I can upload the BTT bootloader onto an STM32 and upload and run firmware successfully
     - Fysect Spider - Will endeavour to set up a build option for this.
 - Adhoc todos:
-    - ADC - refactor the analog in to a class based handler from MSP init code to enable choices of analog inputs.
     - QEI and software encoders - port in
     - Set up status LED as definable in platformIO.ini